Julien-R44/adonisjs-prometheus/README.md

 - `endpoint`: The URL of the endpoint where metrics will be exposed.
 Defaults to `/metrics`.
 - `metricsPrefix`: A prefix that will be added to all metric names.
 Defaults to the app name.
-- `ipsWhitelist`: A list of IP addresses allowed to access the metrics endpoint.
+- `ipsWhitelist`: A list of IP addresses or CIDR ranges allowed to access the metrics endpoint.
+Supports both exact IPs (`'10.0.0.5'`) and CIDR notation (`'192.168.1.0/24'`).
 If empty, everyone can access it.
 Defaults to an empty array.
 - `collectors`: The list of collectors that will be registered and expose new metrics.
 You can remove collectors you don't want to use.
 - `enableExemplars`: Enable OpenMetrics exemplars support.
 When enabled, metrics will include trace context (`traceId` and `spanId`) from OTEL.
 Defaults to `false`.